LanganChristopher/project4/README.md

 Weather data shortcomings:

 When I collected tide levels for each of the localities there were not consistent patterns on how many readings were taken per day so some days would have more readings than other days.
-Even though there were not consistent readings per day tide readings were consistent in that they had readings every single day.
+Even though there were not consistent readings per day, tide readings were consistent in that they had readings every single day.
 When I collected barometric pressure statistics there were instances where there would be multiple months worth of data missing, which according to an employee at NOAA was most likely due to problems with the machines taking the readings.

 ## Methodology